How does a business funding broker work

 What Is a Business Funding Broker?

-A business funding broker is an intermediary who connects small business owners with lenders.
-Instead of applying to one lender at a time and either accepting whatever they offer or spending weeks applying to many lenders individually, a broker submits your profile to their entire lender network at once.
+A business funding broker is an intermediary who connects small business owners with funders.
+Instead of applying to one funder at a time and either accepting whatever they offer or spending weeks applying to many funders individually, a broker submits your profile to their entire funder network at once.

 Simple analogy: A business funding broker works the same way a mortgage broker does.
-You give the broker your information once; they shop it to dozens of lenders; you get multiple competing offers.
-The lender pays the broker's fee — you pay nothing extra.
+You give the broker your information once; they shop it to dozens of funders; you get multiple competing offers.
+The funder pays the broker's fee — you pay nothing extra.

 The Exact Process: Step by Step